Clever/optimus/sources/error/README.md

 ```go
 func (e *ErrorTable) Err() error
 ```
+Err returns an ErrorTable's Error

 #### func (*ErrorTable) Rows

 ```go
 func (e *ErrorTable) Rows() <-chan optimus.Row
 ```
+Rows returns the chan for an ErrorTable's Rows note this should only return an error

 #### func (*ErrorTable) Stop

 ```go
 func (e *ErrorTable) Stop()
 ```
+Stop fulfills the requirement for ErrorTable to implement the Stop function of an Optimus Table